 - Visit Save the Chimps’ fundraising page and click the fundraise button at the top

 - Create an account on the Mightycause platform (or login if you already have one)

 - Start building your fundraiser – there are resources such as graphics and sample text below if you’d like to utilize them

-- Be sure to note on the top of your page that it is supporting the 2020 Giving Day for Apes.
+- Be sure to note on the top of your page that it supports the 2022 Giving Day for Apes.